 Manage capacities within Power BI Premium and Power BI Embedded

-Learn how you can manage Power BI Premium and Power BI Embedded capacities which provides dedicated resources for your content.
+Learn how to manage Power BI Premium and Power BI Embedded capacities, which provide dedicated resources for your content.

 What is capacity?

 Capacity is at the heart of the Power BI Premium and Power BI Embedded offerings.
 It is a set of resources reserved for exclusive use by your organization.
 Having dedicated capacity enables you to publish dashboards, reports, and datasets to users throughout your organization without having to purchase per-user licenses for them.
 It also offers dependable, consistent performance for the content hosted in capacity.
 For more information, see What is Power BI Premium?.